threefoldfoundation/tft/bsc/bridges/stellar/transfers.md

-# Transferring TFT between Stellar to BSC
+# Transferring TFT between Stellar and BSC

 ## From Stellar to BSC